Secret LinkedIn Filters

 Consummate sourcing archeologist Irwina Shamaeva has been digging into LinkedIn and has unearthed Secret LinkedIn Search operators.
 The operators do what the drop-down filters would do if they were there to use.
 She has served them up to the sourcing community in her recruiting industry blog Boolean Strings.
 You can search LinkedIn using the following 10 search operators that you can now use with a free or premium account:

-We invite you to check out our most popular blog post UPDATED!
-What Your LinkedIn Member Number Means (and How to Find It).
-We welcome your comments.
+It turns out that our most popular blog post is the quirky UPDATED!
+What Your LinkedIn Member Number Means (and How to Find It) about finding your LinkedIn Member Number and what it all means.
 Perhaps you can help us solve the Mystery of the LinkedIn Member Number uncovered by one of the commenters.